adrianmuino/Draw-App-BBB/README.md

 ```bash
 make tar
 ```
 Transfer the extracted directory into the BBB.
-(In my case the name of my .tar file is called Draw.tar, change this for the name of your .tar file)
 ```bash
 scp Draw.tar debian@192.168.7.2:/home/debian
 ```
+Open a secure shell to your BBB.
 ```bash
 ssh 192.168.7.2 -l debian
 ```